error-four-o-four/eslint-config-airbnb-x/README.md

  | `@typescript-eslint/*` | `typescript/*`	|
  | `@stylistic/*`         | `stylistic/*`		|

-You can also use only specific configuration files ((at the moment) you will have to add the plugins by yourself):
+You can also use only specific configuration files:

 ```js
 import pluginNode from 'eslint-plugin-n';